mojaloop/contrib-pisp-demo-svc/README.md

 Follow the instructions outlined [here](https://firebase.google.com/docs/admin/setup) to obtain a JSON file containing your secret key.
 Rename it to be `serviceAccountKey.json` and put it in `{project-directory}/secret/` so that the path to the file is: `{project-directory}/secret/serviceAccountKey`.

+Note that this path is just the default path but can be configured (see [Configurations section](#configurations).

 The contents of the JSON file should look like
 ```
 {